sneha-afk/sneha-afk.github.io/about.md

 In my quest to know a bit of everything, my interests include AI/ML, OS and systems development, and data science.

+You can read about my previous experience at my [LinkedIn](https://www.linkedin.com/in/sneha-de/).

 Thanks for visiting, have a good one!